-In order to compare the performance of our method on spaced seeds with different weights we generated other two sets of nine spaced seeds with rasbhari, all with similar density (see Tables 3 and 4 in the Appendix).
-In Figure 4 are reported the average speedup (Real), over all datasets, for the three different groups of nine seeds.
+In Fig. 4 are reported the average speedup (Real), over all datasets, for the three different groups of nine seeds with the same density (W/L), generated with rasbhari [18].
 In the same Figure we include also the speedup when all nine seeds are used simultaneously (Multi) and the theoretical speedup predicted by our method (Predicted).

-It can be observed that if the weight of the seeds grows then also the real speedup grows.
-This is expected, because if a seed has more 1s, then the chances to reuse part of the seed increase.
 As, for the theoretical predicted speedups, these are usually in line with the real speedups even if the absolute values are not necessarily close.
 We suspect that the model we use, where shifts and insertions have the same cost, is too simplistic.
 Probably, the real computational cost for the insertion of a symbol is greater than the cost for shifting, and also cache misses might play a role.